Hair loss diagnosis and hair loss analysis: what to expect at your first hair restoration medical exam

-A hair pull is a diagnostic procedure used in virtually every patient with a complaint of unexplained hair loss, to assess the presence or absence of any abnormalities in the hair growth cycle.
-About 25 to 50 hairs are removed from the scalp by a series of gentle hair pulls.
-Normally only a few hairs are dislodged with each pull.
-When more are removed the possibility of an abnormality of hair growth cycling is indicated; the ends of the pulled-out hairs may be examined under a microscope to evaluate the condition of the hair shaft and the bulb (the end of the hair shaft extracted from the hair follicle).
+Doctors use a hair pull on nearly every patient who complains of unexplained hair loss.
+It helps them determine if there are any abnormalities in your hair growth cycle.
+During the hair pull, about 25 to 50 hairs are taken from your scalp during a series of gentle hair pulls.
+Normally, with each hair pull, only a few will come out.
+However, when more than a few come out at a time, there is a possibility of abnormal hair growth cycling.
+Once the hairs are removed, the ends may be examined under a microscope to determine the condition of the hair shaft and the bulb (the end of the hair shaft extracted from the hair follicle).

-Variations of the hair pull are the phototrichogram and hair window:
+There are two variations of the hair pull – the phototrichogram and the hair window:

-Phototrichogram— hairs are clipped or shaved in an area of the scalp and consecutive photographs taken over a period of 3 to 5 days to determine the pattern of hair growth.
+Phototrichogram— During this procedure, hairs are clipped or shaved from an area of the scalp.
+Photos then will be taken over a period of 3 to 5 days to determine the pattern as the hair grows back.

-Hair window— hairs are clipped or shaved in an area of the scalp and hair growth is evaluated over the next 3 to 30 days.
+Hair window— During the hair window, hairs are once again clipped or shaved in an area of the scalp.
+This time, the hair growth is evaluated for the next 3 to 30 days.

-Abnormalities of hair growth cycling is a relatively uncommon cause of hair loss but may occur at any age.
-Underlying causes of these abnormalities include thyroid hormone imbalance, nutritional deficiencies, side effects of certain drugs, anemia and other systemic illness, and psychological stress.
+Abnormalities in hair growth cycling are not common, but they can occur at any age.
+When there is an abnormality in hair growth cycling, common causes can be a thyroid hormone imbalance, nutritional deficiencies, side effects of certain drugs, anemia and other systemic illnesses or psychological stress.

-A biopsy of the scalp is usually performed only if additional information is needed to evaluate the mechanism of hair loss inside the hair follicle.
-Biopsy is not necessary in the great majority of patients evaluated for hair loss and hair restoration.
+While this is not a common procedure, a doctor may perform a biopsy of your scalp if additional information is needed to evaluate hair loss inside of the hair follicle.
+Biopsies are not common for most patients being evaluated for hair loss and hair restoration.

 Hair Shaft Evaluation

-If a hair shaft abnormality or infection is suspected, the hair shafts removed from the scalp by hair pull are examined under a microscope.
-Hair shaft abnormalities and fungal, bacterial or viral infection can be responsible for hair loss associated with hair breakage, hair shedding and hair that is unruly.
+If doctors do suspect a hair shaft abnormality or infection, they will look under a microscope at the hairs removed during your hair pull.
+Hair shaft abnormalities, and fungal, bacterial or viral infections can be responsible for hair loss associated with hair breakage, hair shedding and hair that is unruly.